Canop/SpaceBullet/README.md

 Licence
 -------

 This is a TODO point.
 For now consider the game mine.
-But you can ping me on the [mailing list](https://groups.google.com/forum/#!forum/spacebullet/) if you want this point to be solved.
+But you can ping me on the [mailing list](https://groups.google.com/forum/#!forum/spacebullet/) if you want this point solved.

 Contribution
 ------------